michaelbilow/issho/README.rst

         :alt: Documentation Status

-A issho and intuitive wrapper over paramiko_ that uses keyring_ to manage secrets locally.
+``issho`` and intuitive wrapper over paramiko_ for configuring and talking to a remote host. keyring_ is used to manage secrets locally.

 ``issho`` is designed such that interacting with a